mriot/mriot/README.md

 # Hey there!
 I am Markus 🖖

-### A web developer with a deep fascination for reverse engineering.
+### A web developer with a fascination for reverse engineering.

 I began my journey with modding games back in 2011 and discovered my passion for web development in 2012.
 Since 2017, I have been working professionally as a frontend developer.